Dshir32/follow-vacations/README.md

 Allow users to register and login for following vacations and unfollow them.
 Admin user can see statistics for all vacations, add new vacation and/or delete a vacation.
-For admin login info contact me at dshir27@gmail.com
+For admin login details contact me at dshir27@gmail.com

 Server:
 mySql